 - Stand behind the person and cradle their head against your body to hold them steady while you are brushing and flossing their teeth.

 - Ask them if anything hurts in their mouth.
-Check the inside of their mouth for any sores, lumps or “blisters”, and cracking or cuts in the lips or tongue.
+Check the inside and back of the mouth for any sores, white patches, lumps or “blisters”, and cracking or cuts in the lips or tongue.
 If you see anything, write down what it looks like and the date you saw it – if the area has not gone away within two weeks, please consult a dentist.

 - Using a soft bristle toothbrush (or an electric toothbrush, which is my personal recommendation), gently brush all tooth surfaces – the outside, inside, and chewing surface of each tooth.